Zero Waste

 Tableware Lending Library

-Borrow tableware for your next private or nonprofit event.
+Borrow tableware for your next private or organizational event.

 Help us manage discard stations at Bainbridge Island community celebrations.
 Learn how to set up your own and borrow our supplies.